batman-nair/Shadow-Parser/README.md

 ## Folder and File Structure
  - All source files go inside the src folder
+ - All header files go inside the include folder
- - All parser files go inside the parser folder inside the src folder
+ - All parser files go inside the parser folder inside the corresponding folder
  - All C++ files use the extension .cc and all headers use the extension .h
  - `main.cc` file inside the src folder handles the general flow of the program